jvalley19/vdc_gov/Environments/MS-VDI-spoke2/readme.md

 - "[SUBSCRIPTION_ID]" - Subscription's GUID
 - "[DOMAIN_ADMIN_USER_NAME]"
   - Domain user name - will be used for AD deployment and not yet included in current deployment
-- "[DOMAIM_ADMIN_USER_PASSWORD]"
+- "[DOMAIN_ADMIN_USER_PASSWORD]"
-  - Domain user password - will be used for AD deployment and not yet included in current deployment
+  - Domain user password - will be used for AD deployment and not yet included in current deployment.
+Follow the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm) for setting the password.
 - "[VM_ADMIN_USER_NAME]"
   - VM log in username
 - "[VM_ADMIN_USER_PASSWORD]"
-  - VM user password
+  - VM user password.
+Follow the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm) for setting the password.
-- "[SSH_KEY]"
-  - Needs to be a valid public ssh rsa key for SSH to linux box
-- "[BOOLEAN]
-  - This value needs to be "True" or "False"
-    - "True" will deploy Azure Sentinel to the Shared Services Environment
-    - "False" will NOT deploy Azure Sentinel

-To use the above script:
+To set the environment values:

 1. Return to the running Docker container from earlier in the quickstart.
 2. Confirm that you are in the `/usr/src/app` directory.